 Organized April 1940.
 Meet on the third Thursday.
 Compile local histories and biographies.

 Organized September 1940.
 Meet the third Monday.
 Works closely with the Garfield County Museum.

 Organized October 1946.
-Meet the third Thursday at Battle Ground Community Center with lunch at 11:30.
+Meet the first Thursday (except June/July/August) at Battle Ground Community Center- Moulton Falls Room with bring your own lunch at 12:30, meeting at 1pm.
 Helped with the restoration of National Historic Site Ft.
 Vancouver.
 Support and work along side with: North Clark Co.
 Museum, Clark Co.
 Historical Museum, Vancouver, Wa, La Center Historical Museum, Two Rivers Heritage Museum and Pomeroy Farm.
 Furnish two $750 scholarships each year to pioneer descendants.

 Organized October 1947.
 Meet the first Tuesday.
 Helped locate the site of Spokane House.
 Instrumental in the changing of the Daughters of The Pioneers of Washington definition of NW territory to include Idaho and Montana.